-Our Nautical Nights Winter Speaker Series, in partnership with Kingston Yacht Club (KYC), has become an annual tradition at the Marine Museum.
+Our Nautical Nights Speaker Series, in partnership with Kingston Yacht Club (KYC), has become an annual tradition at the Marine Museum.
 It’s one other way to keep us connected and warm during the cold winter (and spring) months!

 Winter 2021 Speaker Series

 Our 4th annual Nautical Nights Winter Speaker Series in partnership with Kingston Yacht Club was a virtual success.
 This year we featured a number of local historians, storytellers and maritime experts.
 Please check back for recordings of this series which will be made available for a nominal fee.
 Full speaker details are below.

 During the War of 1812, Kingston was the scene of a remarkable shipbuilding contest with American forces across Lake Ontario at Sackets Harbor.
 Some of these hastily built British warships had “as great bulk as any on the Ocean” as one contemporary Royal Navy officer observed.
 Following the war the vessels eventually fell into disrepair and ultimately were towed from the Royal Navy base at Navy Bay and sunk.
 Today, three of these wrecks (HMS St. Lawrence, HMS Prince Regent, and HMS Princess Charlotte) are commemorated as the War of 1812 Shipwrecks National Historic Site of Canada.
 Jonathan Moore will outline the story of these once formidable warships, illustrate the wrecks themselves and describe their commemoration as a national historic site.

 Dr. Erika Behrisch

 In the 1850s, the search for the lost Franklin Expedition was considered England’s “Modern Odyssey,” and Lady Franklin nothing less than the “Penelope of England.”
 Today, she is still often portrayed as a symbol, but now as a conniving strategist whose own ambitions propelled her husband to his tragic end.